vinsongqj/42_call-me-maybe/README.md

 ## Algorithm explanation

 A greedy constrained decoding loop is used with a grammar-based token mask.
-Here is the pipeline for each prompt:
+The pipeline follows these steps:

 1. **Schema parsing** -  `parse_function_schemas()` converts `functions_definition.json` into a compact `{function_name: [(param, type), ...]}` lookup used by the grammar engine.